CalEPARacialEquity/racialequitytools/index.md

 # Engagement
+The purpose of this project is to support better “engagement" in the communities we serve by increasing awareness of langauge spread.
+Language access issues (i.e. linguistic isolation) span across all our public facing work at CalEPA.
 ## Members
 - **Marina Perez (WB)**
 - Bev Anderson-Abbs (WB)
 - Allysen Calalang (WB)

 ## Existing Resources
 ### Data

 ### Analysis